 Bal Harbour real estate is placing a band-aid on its beaches which have seen major erosion in the past few years.
-Currently the replenishment project is underway with the city dumping money ($8.2 million!) and truck loads of sand to assist prior to the hurricane season in an effort to remedy the problem and prepare for any additional erosion.
-Congress woman Ileana Ros-Lehtinen has been working diligently with the US Army Corps of Engineers to allow foreign sand to be brought in thus speeding up the re-nourishing process.
-Last week, one of many Caterpillar trucks hauling beach quality sand from Orlando to Miami Dade began dumping it’s cargo on Bal Harbour’s beach.
-The sand is being dumped to add height and width to beaches in Bal Harbour, Sunny Isles Beach and Miami Beach.
-State and county funds are being used for the re-nourishment project, which will cost an estimated $10 million and expected to last six more weeks.
-The beaches are open to the public except for the immediate areas where dumping is taking place.
+Currently, the replenishment project is underway, with the city dumping money ($8.2 million!) and truckloads of sand to assist before the hurricane season to remedy the problem and prepare for any additional erosion.
+Congresswoman Ileana Ros-Lehtinen has been working diligently with the US Army Corps of Engineers to allow foreign sand to be brought in, thus speeding up the re-nourishing process.
+Last week, one of many Caterpillar trucks hauling beach quality sand from Orlando to Miami Dade began dumping its cargo on Bal Harbour’s beach.
+The sand is being dumped to add height and width to Bal Harbour, Sunny Isles Beach, and Miami Beach.
+State and county funds are being used for the re-nourishment project, which will cost an estimated $10 million and is expected to last six more weeks.
+The beaches are open to the public except for the immediate areas where dumping occurs.

-Are you a resident concerned on the erosion of Bal Harbour?
-I’ve noticed Bal Harbour beaches have it the worst out of all Miami Dade Beaches with very little room for additional erosion as you can see in the picture above.
-An additional concern is seeking quality sand and where this source may be found.
-Let the readers hear your thoughts and suggestions on the erosion remedy..
-Inquiring minds would like to know!
+Are you a resident concerned about the erosion of Bal Harbour?
+I’ve noticed Bal Harbour beaches have it the worst out of all Miami Dade Beaches, with very little room for additional erosion, as seen in the picture above.
+Another concern is seeking quality sand and where this source may be found.
+Let the readers hear your thoughts and suggestions on the erosion remedy… Inquiring minds would like to know!